linroger/FinanceCompendium/III. Markets and Institutions/Encyclopedia of Financial Models/Volume II/Finite Mathematics for Financial Modeling/Time Value of Money.md

 # Yields on Investments

-Suppose an investment opportunity requires an investor to put up  $1 million and offers cash inflows of$ 500,000 after one year and $600,000 after two years.
-The return on this investment, or yield, is the discount rate that equates the present values of the $500,000 and $600,000 cash inflows to equal the present value of the $1 million cash outflow.
+Suppose an investment opportunity requires an investor to put up  \$1 million and offers cash inflows of\$ 500,000 after one year and \$600,000 after two years.
+The return on this investment, or yield, is the discount rate that equates the present values of the \$500,000 and \$600,000 cash inflows to equal the present value of the \$1 million cash outflow.
 This yield is also referred to as the internal rate of return (IRR) and is calculated as the rate that solves the following:

 $$
 \$ 1,000,000 = \frac{\$ 500,000}{(1 + \mathrm{IRR}) ^ {1}} +\frac{\$ 600,000}{(1 + \mathrm{IRR}) ^ {2}}